Corenale/LuaChronometer/README.md

 ```
 The library provides both high resolution and normal precision variants for stopwatches, current time, and process time.

-Raw timestamp functions return the underlying Windows timestamp values, useful for precision timing.
+Raw timestamp functions return the underlying timestamp values, useful for precision timing.

-The library uses the Win32 API and LuaJIT's FFI for high performance timing.
+The library uses the Windows or Linux API and LuaJIT's FFI for high performance timing.